Sticky Fingers: Standard version

 For the initial vinyl release, the album title and band name is smaller and at the top on the American release.
 For the UK release, the title and band name are in bigger letters and on the left.
 Reportedly, when retailers complained that the zipper damaged the vinyl (from stacked shipments), the zipper was "unzipped" slightly to the middle of the record, where damage would be minimized.

 Sticky Fingers earned a Grammy nomination for Best Album Cover at the 14th Annual Grammy Awards in 1972.

 The album introduced the tongue and lips logo of Rolling Stones Records, designed by John Pasche in 1970.
 Jagger suggested to Pasche that he copy the out-stuck tongue of the Hindu goddess Kali.
 Pasche felt that would date the image to the Indian culture craze of the 1960s, but seeing Kali changed his mind.
 Before the end of that year, his basic version was faxed to Craig Braun by Marshall Chess.
 The black and white copy was modified by Braun and his team, resulting in the popular red version: the slim one with the two white stripes on the tongue.

-Critic Sean Egan wrote: "Without using the Stones' name, it instantly conjures them, or at least Jagger, as well as a certain lasciviousness that is the Stones' own… It quickly and deservedly became the most famous logo in the history of popular music."
+Critic Sean Egan wrote: "Without using the Stones' name, it instantly conjures them, or at least Jagger, as well as a certain lasciviousness that is the Stones' own...
+It quickly and deservedly became the most famous logo in the history of popular music."
 The tongue and lips design was part of a package that, in 2003, VH1 named the "No. 1 Greatest Album Cover" of all time.

 Alternative version and covers

-In Spain, the original cover was censored by the Franco regime and replaced with a "Can of fingers" cover, designed by John Pasche and Phil Jude, and "Sister Morphine" was replaced by a live version of Chuck Berry's "Let It Rock".
+In Spain, the original cover was censored by the Franco regime and replaced with a "can of fingers" cover featuring a hand mostly submerged in a can of treacle, which was designed by John Pasche and Phil Jude, and "Sister Morphine" was replaced by a live version of Chuck Berry's "Let It Rock".
 This track was later included on the CD compilation Rarities 1971–2003 in 2005.

 In 1992, the LP release of the album in Russia featured a similar treatment as the original cover; but with Cyrillic lettering for the band name and album name, a colourised photograph of blue jeans with a zipper, and a Soviet Army uniform belt buckle that shows a hammer and sickle inscribed in a star.
-The model appears to be female.